You-Gao/Blog/_life/2025-01-20-buddhist-suttas.md

 # Buddhist Sutras/Suttas

 I recently stumbled upon some Buddhist texts, and they were insightful.
 So, I decided to go and find some more to review and reflect on.
 But, I was foolish to think finding more insightful stories would be an easy task.
 Of course, I already had the title of one of them and looked it up to see if it was part of a larger cohesive canon, a book, a collection, or some other organizing principle.
-This search for more led to the discovery that the canon of Buddhism is not a linear one, hence the title "Buddhist Sutras/Suttas."
+This search for more led to the discovery that the canon of Buddhism is not a linear one, hence the title "*Buddhist Sutras/Suttas.*"

 Suttas is the Pali equivalent of the Sanskrit word Sutra.
 Pali and Sanskrit both were ancient scripts that were used to write these scriptures.
 The historically interesting thing is that this linguistic difference can illuminate the difference between the two primary schools of Buddhism, Theravada, and Mahayana.
 The story I stumbled on was from the Theravada school, which has its particular canon, the Pali canon.
 The Tipitaka, as it is called, stands for the collection of three Buddhist texts, which are the Vinaya Pitaka, Sutta Pitaka, and Abhidhamma Pitaka.
 The Pali Canon is the canon that I will be reading and reflecting on in this blog.